 Ms Karen Inge

-MS Inge is an accredited practising dietitian with over 30 years’ experience, specialising in the areas of sports dietetics and nutrition communication.
+Karen Inge is an accredited practising dietitian with over 30 years’ experience, specialising in the areas of sports dietetics and nutrition communication.
 Ms Inge is the founding member and Past President of Sports Dietitians Australia and founding Head of Nutrition at the Victorian Institute of Sport.
 She has been a Director of the Institute of Health and Fitness, Melbourne since 1989.
 She is a respected nutrition commentator for media and is heavily involved in community service and philanthropy.

 Professor Thomas WH Kay